From Pixels to Shelf: An Integrated Robotic System for Autonomous Supermarket Stocking with a Mobile Manipulator: Introduction

 This work makes three contributions.
-First, we deliver a single, deployable system that tightly integrates off-the-shelf hardware with a ROS2 stack, BTs task planning, Nav2~\cite{nav2}, ArUco-KF localization, and a two-step base-head MPC for "last-meter" shelf navigation, together with YOLO and SAM2 perception and planogram-aware Inverse Kinematics (IK) controller; the key modules and simulator are released as open source \cite{our_docking,our_nav2, ros_bridge, our_simulator}.
-Second, compared with prior retail mobile manipulation such as Spahn et al.~\cite{airlab_paper}, which demonstrates feasibility on higher-end platforms, our solution targets cost-constrained deployment and improves shelf-proximal navigation and manipulation reliability via visual markers plus MPC and improved perception, achieving $98\%$ success over 724 pick-place events with autonomous docking/charging on an affordable robotic platform.
+First, we present a robust system integration of off-the-shelf hardware with a ROS2 stack, validating the combined effectiveness of BTs task planning, Nav2~\cite{nav2}, ArUco-KF localization, and a two-step base-head MPC for "last-meter" shelf navigation, together with YOLO and SAM2 perception and planogram-aware Inverse Kinematics (IK) controller for reliable retail manipulation.
+The key modules and simulator are released as open source \cite{our_docking,our_nav2, ros_bridge, our_simulator}.
+Second, compared with prior retail mobile manipulation such as Spahn et al.~\cite{airlab_paper}, which demonstrates feasibility on higher-end platforms, our solution targets cost-constrained deployment and improves shelf-proximal navigation and manipulation reliability via visual markers plus MPC and improved perception, achieving $98\%$ success over 724 pick-place events with autonomous docking/charging on a commercially available mobile manipulator.
 Third, we provide a detailed validation in an overnight closed-door operation scenario under standard indoor lighting, matching retailer practice to avoid customer congestion and to open with restocked shelves; and a quantitative outlook, including side-by-side benchmarks against teleoperation and human workers, a joint time-cost performance index, and a hardware/software gap decomposition outlining concrete paths toward commercially viable retail robots.

 The paper is organized as follows: Section~\ref{sec:preliminaries} introduces foundational background in BTs, MPC, KF, and vision-based segmentation and classification tools.
 Section~\ref{sec:system} provides an in-depth breakdown of our hardware setup.
 Section~\ref{sec:results} describes in detail our algorithm, from planning to manipulation.
-Finally, Section~\ref{sec:results} presents extensive laboratory tests, critically assessing the current potential, and fundamental limitations, of AMRs solutions for widespread implementation in retail store environments, with a major focus on the cost-to-performance benefit compared to human workers.
+Finally, Section~\ref{sec:experimental} presents extensive laboratory tests, critically assessing the current potential, and fundamental limitations, of AMRs solutions for widespread implementation in retail store environments, with a major focus on the cost-to-performance benefit compared to human workers.